If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

-LLC Benefits in California
+Benefits of LLC in California

 California offers some great incentives to incorporate, such as a 9% corporate tax.
-This is considerably lower than other states that you might form an LLC in which simply means that you can avail the tax advantages of LLC while operating business in California.
+This is considerably lower than other states that you might form an LLC in which simply means that you can avail of the tax advantages of LLC while operating business in California.

 Additionally, California wants businesses to form an LLC and stay in California so it offers various tax advantages of LLC such as new employment hiring tax credits.

-When you incorporate in California, you are also able to maximize your retirement contributions even further through special deferred compensation plan so you have the most money possible in your bank account when it’s time to retire.
+When you incorporate in California, you are also able to maximize your retirement contributions even further through a special deferred compensation plan so you have the most money possible in your bank account when it’s time to retire.
 This is another one of the many LLC in California benefits you should consider.

 Sole Proprietorship vs LLC California

-It is beneficial for a business owner to form a Sole Proprietorship in California, but the state specific benefits of this structure are different than a California LLC.
+It is beneficial for a business owner to form a Sole Proprietorship in California, but the state-specific benefits of this structure are different than a California LLC.

 Unfortunately, Sole Proprietors in California do not have the same liability shields and tax advantages that LLCs or S Corps would.
 A Sole Proprietor is still 100% personally liable for all debts and actions the LLC undergoes.
 They also must pay tax on all income earned by the business.